 Zoom Effect of Camera Feed

-Zoom Effect is related to how Unity gets the camera texture on your phone.
+Zoom Effect in Portrait Mode is related to how Unity gets the camera texture on your phone.

 When Camera Texture is not equal to screen size, then the asset automatically zooms it to avoid the black zones on the sides.